 Admission to the Master's program requires a proof of a study-related special qualification.
 A study-related special qualification is ascertained when the submitted documents, in particular the transcript of records, the letter of motivation and the exposé show that the student has the ability to conduct independent scientific work and has the relevant methodological competencies that enable him/her to successfully complete the Master's program.
 The assessment of the study-related special qualification is part of the application procedure.

 Applicants need to submit the following documents:

-- Short CV in English, with photograph (English)
+- Short CV in English (English)

 - Certified copies of university degree certificates, transcripts of records and university entrance certificate

 - Language certificates (e.g. TOEFL, IELTS, see website for further information)

 - An exposé of research ideas for the applicant's potential Master's thesis of 2000 to 2500 words in English, which must meet scientific standards